NishchayAnand/software-engineering/Java/Java Core/Multithreading/Interview Questions.md

 # Multithreading Interview Questions

+**Q. What do we mean by a thread-unsafe class?**

+In Java, a thread-unsafe class refers to a class that contains data or methods that _can't be accessed safely by multiple threads concurrently_.
+This means if multiple threads access the same instance of a thread-unsafe class simultaneously, there's a _risk of data corruption or inconsistencies_.

-**Q1.Can you reuse a Thread object?
+**Q.Can you reuse a Thread object?
 Can you give it a new job to do and restart it by calling start() again?**

 No. Once a thread's `run()` method has completed, the thread can never be restarted.
 In fact, at that point the thread moves into a **dead state**.